Host an Event

 Hosting an event at the National Archives is one of the many benefits of joining the Corporate Council of the Foundation for the National Archives at the Founders level.
 During your private event, your group may view exhibitions at the National Archives Museum, enjoy customized tours of the “Public Vaults” and “Records of Rights” exhibits, or special exhibitions in the Lawrence F. O’Brien Gallery.
 You also may explore the magnificent Rotunda for the Charters of Freedom – home of the original Declaration of Independence, the U.S. Constitution, and the Bill of Rights.

-For more information or to make a reservation, contact Caneil McDonald, Director of Special Events.
+For more information, contact Caneil McDonald, Director of Special Events.

 Learn more about the various spaces at the historic National Archives Building in Washington, DC: